davidbrianporter/CSharp/README.md

 # C# snippets

-I place where I will create simple pages to work through features of the C# language
+I will create simple pages here to work through features of the C# language